etaques/tf_environment/README.md

 Basic environment to work with Hashicorp Terraform running on docker

-<b>1- Install docker on your enviroment, making your system as docker host</b>
+<b>1- Install docker on your enviroment, making your operational system as docker host</b>

 https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04